KiiChain/kiipy-sdk/DEVELOPING.md

 ### <a name="api"></a>Updating API documentation

-If you've made changes to the core `cosmpy` package that affects the public API:
+If you've made changes to the core `kiipy` package that affects the public API:

 - ``` shell
    make generate-api-docs